rikenshah/rikenshah.github.io/_posts/articles/2016-12-2-nltk-cheatsheet-part-2.md

 ### Wordnet

+Wordnet is a lexical databases of english that serves as a very large corpus as reqiured by NLP tasks.
+It can be used to find synonyms of a word, find similarity between two words.
+Also similarity can be of various kinds, like path similarity, etc.

 - `from nltk.corpus import wordnet`
 - `syns = wordnet.synsets("program")` # returns a list of synsets objects which has various methods like *name*
 - Synsets are synonyms of a given work.